flyx/flyx.org/nix-flakes-latex.md

   -usepretex document.tex
 {% endhighlight %}

-With this, we now have a truly reproducible PDF output.
+With this, we have a truly reproducible PDF output.
-Now, let's move onto something more practical:
+Now, let's explore what happens when we use packages in our LaTeX document.

 ## TeX Live Packages